forestgrape/coronavirus/transmission.md

 Compared to aerosols - which tend to spread local both in time and space, an example is the scent of a freshly cooked soup -, tiny dry particulates behave dust/smoke like - smoke is a collection of tiny dry particulates diffusing around - so they move with the air and stay in the air even longer.
 Dry particulates have a potentially more infectious lung deposition and less clearance.

 It is argued
-* the described properties of dry form transmission explain well the observed transmission patterns for Sars-CoV-1, MERS and some transmission events for SARS-CoV-2.
+* the described properties of dry form transmission explain well the observed transmission patterns for Sars-CoV-1, MERS.
+Regarding Sars-Cov-2 some of the observed spreading is not expected by droplet-transmission.
+Aerosol transmission or
 * physiological properties make the lower respiratory tract particularly susceptible to  dry form infections:
-  * small and dry particles likely have the highest deposition in the lower respiratory tract
+  * small and dry particles have the highest deposition in the lower respiratory tract
   * the immune system protection against viruses is lowest in the deep lungs, since the immune system there is not trained to deal with viruses.
   * the absolute number of susceptible cells of the lower lungs is larger than in the upper respiratory tract:
       * __SARS-CoV-1/2__: susceptible cells for SARS-CoV-1/2 replication are found throughout the respiratory tract but the largest surface is in the lower respiratory tract.